 Copy the following publisher page sample code into an HTML file, making sure to:

-- Set 'my-stream-name' to the stream_name generated by Wowza for your real-time stream, for example:
+- Set my-stream-name to the Stream Name generated by Wowza Video for your real-time stream, for example,

 - See Javascript SDK reference for additional configuration options.